Pavithra777/Back-Propagation/README.md

  For each epoch weight is modified such that the total error decreases

- New weights values are calculated from the previousweight value , learning rate and error gradient.
+ New weights values are calculated from the previous weight value , learning rate and error gradient.